Rapoport-Zink spaces of Hodge type: Faltings's construction of universal deformation

 \section{Faltings's construction of universal deformation}

-In this section we review Faltings' explicit constructions of a ``universal'' deformation of $p$-divisible groups with Tate tensors (depending on some auxiliary choices).
+In this section we review Faltings' explicit constructions of a ``universal'' deformation of $p$-divisible groups with crystalline Tate tensors (depending on some auxiliary choices).
+Furthermore, we also show that the underlying formal scheme of the deformation space of $p$-divisible groups with crystalline Tate tensors is independent of auxiliary choices (such as the choice of $\Lambda$ and tensors $(s_\alpha)\subset \Lambda^\otimes$) and satisfies some functoriality properties (\emph{cf.} Proposition~\ref{prop:FunctDefor}).
 We will crucially use this formal local construction to obtain the natural closed formal subscheme of a Rapoport-Zink space where some natural crystalline Tate tensors are defined.
-All the results in this section (except Proposition~\ref{prop:LiftingTate}) can be found in \cite[\S7]{Faltings:IntegralCrysCohoVeryRamBase} and \cite[\S4]{Moonen:IntModels}.
+Most results in this section (except Propositions~\ref{prop:FunctDefor} and \ref{prop:LiftingTate}) can be found in \cite[\S7]{Faltings:IntegralCrysCohoVeryRamBase} and \cite[\S4]{Moonen:IntModels}.